Architecture Series - Model View Presenter with Coordinators (MVP-C)

 Advantages

-- Coordinators separate display-binding from side effects.
+- Coordinators separate the logic of display-binding from side effects.

-method in viewDidDisappear
+method inside viewDidDisappear

-As Soroush mentions, we can implement UINavigationControllerDelegate
+As Soroush mentions, we can

-- Implement the
+- Implement

 UINavigationControllerDelegate

-in your main app coordinator.
+in your main app coordinator:

 UIViewController